hat-open/hat-event/docs/event.rst

         This property is optional.
 It can be used to provide additional data bound to an event.
 The payload property is always set by the client registering the event.
-Its contents are determined by the Event's **type** and can be decoded by clients who understand Events of that **type**.
+Its contents are determined by the Event's `type` and can be decoded by clients who understand Events of that `type`.
 Payload can be encoded as binary data, JSON data or SBS encoded data.
-Event server doesn't decode payload while receiving event requests, storing events or providing query results.
+Event Server doesn't decode payload while receiving event requests, storing events or providing query results.
 Payload can be optionally decoded by Event Server's modules.